OneVision: An End-to-End Generative Framework for Multi-view E-commerce Vision Search: Methodology

 While the GR model offers strong semantic understanding, it also introduces significant computational overhead—particularly during beam search decoding.
 For a single query image, the model must perform $B$ rounds of decoding, where $B$ is the number of beam search candidates.
 This greatly impacts online inference speed.
 Moreover, the encoding of image tokens contains redundancy and inefficiency, both in the visual encoder and the generative model’s encoder.
 To mitigate this, we propose a dynamic pruning strategy that effectively retains only the most informative visual tokens.
 This significantly reduces inference latency with minimal impact on prediction accuracy for beam search.

-Inspired by~\cite{omri2025token,wang2025internvl3}, we incorporate a visual token selection algorithm into the encoder output.
+Inspired by~\cite{omri2025token,wang2025internvl3}, we incorporate a visual token selection algorithm into the encoder output, specifically on the patch-level visual tokens produced by the ViT encoder, before they are fed into the BART encoder.
 Given a query image with $V_{max}$ visual tokens, our method selects a subset $V_{sub}$ of the most relevant tokens for subsequent decoding.
 Specifically, during both training and inference, we apply K-means++~\cite{arthur2006k} clustering on the embeddings of the original $V_{max}$ visual tokens to form $V_{sub}$ cluster centers.
 Within each cluster, only the token closest to the center is retained.
 This procedure effectively groups similar patterns, highlights salient regions in the image, and filters out less informative signals.
 We then adopt a distillation framework, where a frozen post-trained generative model serves as the teacher and the pruned model as the student.
 KL divergence is used to ensure consistency between their output distributions:

 where $\pi_{\mathrm{ref}}$ is the reference model and $\pi_{\mathrm{\theta}}$ is the policy model.

 Finally, inspired by curriculum learning~\cite{wang2021survey}, we introduce a progressive pruning strategy, where the number of retained visual tokens $v^{(e)}$ gradually decreases as the training epoch $e$ increases, as formulated below: